-Starting in 2013, the CDA hired a herd of goats, sheep, llamas and burros to clear dense scrub vegetation on O’Hare property.
+Starting in 2013, the CDA hired a herd of goats and sheep to clear dense scrub vegetation on O’Hare property.
 The grazing sites include hilly areas along Willow-Higgins Creek that are difficult to maintain with traditional landscaping equipment.

 All of the sites are located in areas away from or separated from the airfield by security fencing.
-To assist in the Sustainable Vegetation Management initiative at O'Hare, the grazing herd returned for the 2015 season with over 40 animals from Settlers Pond, an animal rescue facility in Beecher, IL.
+To assist in the Sustainable Vegetation Management initiative at O'Hare, the grazing herd is returning for the 2018 season with 30 animals, including East Friesian cross sheep, goats, and a donkey.
 Their grazing helps to eliminate habitat for birds and other wildlife that can pose safety hazards for the airport.

-The pilot program is another example of an aviation industry-leading initiative that highlights the CDA's commitment to sustainability.
+The initiative, originally a pilot program and now in its fifth season, is another example of an aviation industry-leading effort that highlights the CDA's commitment to sustainability.

 The grazing program helps the CDA achieve many economic, operational and environmental benefits including: